broomburgo/Fun-iOS/content/post/lenses-and-prisms-in-swift-a-pragmatic-approach.md

 The concept of [functional lens](https://www.schoolofhaskell.com/school/to-infinity-and-beyond/pick-of-the-week/basic-lensing) has become pretty popular in **functional programming** circles, and there are already good contributions for applying lenses to other, traditionally imperative/OO contexts, like [Javascript](https://medium.com/@dtipson/functional-lenses-d1aba9e52254#.wv5xkpy7a).
 [Brandon Williams](http://www.fewbutripe.com) has done an excellent job in introducing lenses to the [Swift community](https://www.youtube.com/watch?v=ofjehH9f-CU), and in showing [practical examples](https://www.youtube.com/watch?v=A0VaIKK2ijM) when working with something like `UIView`, a radically **OOP construct** that an iOS developer has to work with on a daily basis.

 I'd like to offer a more in depth view on why lenses can be useful in Swift, and also talk about a related concept called **Prism**: it's likely that everyone that's interested in lenses has heard about prisms but it seems like, while the basic intuition behind a lens can be grasped, the one behind a prism is kind of obscure.
-But before that, it might be important to discover again the concept on **Lens**: I'd like to do that because, by reading the comments for [this](https://www.youtube.com/watch?v=ofjehH9f-CU) video, I understand that **there's some confusion**, mixed with the usual hostility towards functional programming concepts by some OOP people (luckily, a minority) who consider functional programming pointlessly complex: it's really the opposite, that is, it's simple but initially hard to grasp.
+But before that, it might be important to discover again the concept of **Lens**: I'd like to do that because, by reading the comments for [this](https://www.youtube.com/watch?v=ofjehH9f-CU) video, I understand that **there's some confusion**, mixed with the usual hostility towards functional programming concepts by some OOP people (luckily, a minority) who consider functional programming pointlessly complex: it's really the opposite, that is, it's simple but initially hard to grasp.
 And *simple vs. complex* [is not the same thing](https://www.infoq.com/presentations/Simple-Made-Easy) as *easy vs. hard*.

 So, let's start from the beginning and talk about lenses, but in a more pragmatic way, that is, let's consider some **practical problems** and see if a traditional, idiomatic (and imperative) Swift approach can be enough or not.
 Most of the code from this post is available in a [Swift Playground](https://github.com/broomburgo/Lenses-and-Prisms-in-Swift/blob/master/Code.playground/Contents.swift), and I strongly recommend to follow the Playground while reading the post, even if I'm still going to recall most of the code here.

 ## Functional Getters and Setters

-If you google "functional lens", you're probably going to end up with a definition like "functional getter and setter": in this context the word "functional" really means "immutable".
+If you google "functional lens" you're probably going to end up with a definition like "functional getter and setter": in this context the word "functional" really means "immutable".
 There are many advantages in using immutable data models - I'm not going into it for this article - but modifying immutable models (i.e. generating new models with something changed) can be a chore, because the whole model must be reconstructed by taking the previous values where they didn't change, and setting the new values where they did.
 But Swift offers particular kinds of types, called "value types", that have [value semantics](https://en.wikipedia.org/wiki/Value_semantics), which basically means that they have no identity and only represent a "value", i.e., some kind of "information" that is implicitly immutable: a piece of information cannot change, but **new** information can be created, rendering the previous obsolete.

-For example, a `Int` is a value type: if I have a `2`, and I'm adding `1`, I'm not *mutating* the `2`...
+For example, a `Int` is a value type: if I have a `2`, and I'm adding `1`, I'm not *mutating* the `2`\...
 I'm creating a new instance called `3`.
 If it seems obvious it's because *it is* obvious for a type like `Int`, but in Swift we can also define complex types that have the exact same behavior.

 Swift `struct` and `enum` are value types: if I give you an instance of a struct, it's like I'm giving you a *copy* of my instance, which is not going to be mutated in any way, no matter what you do with your copy.
 This has many advantages and allows to safely reason about code.
-An interesting consequence is that one can safely define structs with `var` properties, because if I set a new value for a property of a struct, what Swift really does *under the hood* is generating a whole new reference to that instance, such that other referees won't see any change.
+An interesting consequence is that one can safely define structs with `var` properties, because if I set a new value for a property of a struct, what Swift really does *under the hood* is generating a whole new reference to that instance, such that others referring to it won't see any change.

-For this reason, if I define in my code a struct or enum that have *memberwise* initializers - that is, they can be constructed with any possible value for the properties - I usually set all the properties as `var`.
+For this reason, if I define in my code a struct that have *memberwise* initializers - that is, they can be constructed with any possible value for the properties - I usually set all the properties as `var`.
 There are cases where you still want the `let`: maybe the struct **cannot** be constructed with any value for the properties (thus, some mutations wouldn't make sense), or maybe you *really* need a class for a model.
-Anyway, in this article's code, all the model structs will have `var` properties.
+Anyway, in this article's code all the model structs will have `var` properties.

 For all these reasons I don't think that just the definition "functional getters and setters" is going to be useful for lenses and prisms, especially in languages that offer flexible value types like Swift.
 What makes these ideas interesting is their *composability*, that allows for building powerful abstractions, as we'll see.

 ## A matter of relationship

 Lenses and prisms (and programming with *optics* in general) allow us to establish **relationships between data structures**.
 In particular, a *lens* is called like that because it allows to *focus* on a specific part of a data structure, and consequently to act on that part, like retrieving it, or modifying it causing a modification of the whole data structure.
 A *prism* is  a similar concept, but it works for [sum types](https://en.wikipedia.org/wiki/Tagged_union), that in Swift are represented via enum.
-Types like `class` and struct, that have *properties* (even a simple tuple), are called [product types](https://en.wikipedia.org/wiki/Product_type) and are manipulated by lenses; while *sum* or [**coproduct** types](https://en.wikipedia.org/wiki/Coproduct) are types like enum, that have *cases*, and are manipulated by prisms.
+Types like `class` and `struct`, that have *properties* (even a simple tuple), are called [product types](https://en.wikipedia.org/wiki/Product_type) and are manipulated by lenses; while *sum* or [**coproduct** types](https://en.wikipedia.org/wiki/Coproduct) are types like `enum`, that have *cases*, and are manipulated by prisms.

 Let's see it graphically:

 ![](/fun-ios/images/lenses-and-prisms-in-swift-a-pragmatic-approach/data-structure.png)

-In the image we can see a schematic representation of a generic data structure: ovals are struct or `class` types, thus, types with properties; rectangles are enum types; dotted lines are properties; dashed lines are *cases* for enums.
+In the image we can see a schematic representation of a generic data structure: ovals are struct or class types, thus, types with properties; rectangles are enum types; dotted lines are properties; dashed lines are cases for enums.

-To define a `Lens` from the type `A`, that *contains* instances of  the types `B`, `C` and `D`, from one of the contained types, for example `B`, I need two functions:
+To define a `Lens` from the type `A`, that *contains* instances of  the types `B`, `C` and `D`, to one of the contained types, for example `B`, I need two functions:

 - a function called `get` that, given an `A`, will return a `B`;
-- a function called `set` that, given a `B`, will return a *transforming function* for `A`, thus, a function of type `(A) -> A`.
+- a function called `set` that, given a `B`, will return a *transforming function* for `A`, i.e., a function of type `(A) -> A`.

 This implies that `Lens` is parametrized by two types, the type on which I'm applying the lens, usually referred as `Whole`, and the type onto which the lens is focusing, called `Part`.
 Thus, a full generic representation of a lens can be given like the following: